maryloufauchard/CAP_Benchmark/README.md

 # College Admission Benchmark for LLMs

-This repository is providing the code and datasets to our paper **Reasoning with Preference Constraints: A Benchmark for Language Models in Many-to-One Matching Markets**, which provide 369 instances of the College Admission Problem, as well as the code to produce instances with varying parameters and LLM generation of those.
+This repository provides the code and datasets accompanying our paper **"Reasoning with Preference Constraints: A Benchmark for Language Models in Many-to-One Matching Markets."** It includes 369 instances of the College Admissions Problem, along with code to generate new instances with varying parameters and to run LLM generation on them.

 ## Installation
-Our code is made to be reproducible and extendable.
-During our experiments, we realize that one of the model tested, GPT-oss 120B, was particularly sensible to quantization and environmental setup.
+Our code is designed to be reproducible and extensible.
+During our experiments, we found that one of the tested models, GPT-oss-120B, was particularly sensitive to quantization and environment configuration.

-Therefore, we recommend creating the environment using `pip install -r requirements.txt`.
+We therefore recommend creating a dedicated environment and installing dependencies via: `pip install -r requirements.txt`.

 ## Instances - Dataset
-The 369 instances are provided under `dataset_instance`.
-The solution of each of them using the DA algorithm is respectively provided in `dataset_match`.
+The 369 instances are provided under `dataset_instance`. with the corresponding Deferred Acceptance (DA) solution for each provided under `dataset_match`.

-While our instances were specifically created to test varying parameters, such as number of students, number of schools, the capacity of the schools and the type of preferences, the file `creation_instances.jl` allow to generate new instances, which could be useful to extend to broader parameters range, or simply generate new instances with new seeds to prevent memorization.
+While our instances were constructed to test a specific set of varying parameters, such as number of students, number of schools, the capacity of the schools and the type of preferences, the file `creation_instances.jl` can be used to generate new instances, e.g. to extend the parameter range or to generate fresh instances with new seeds to prevent memorization.

-To run the file, you can just use julia `create_instances.jl`, or you can pass your arguments as
+The script can be run with default parameters: `julia create_instances.jl`, or you can pass your arguments as
 ```python
 julia create_instances.jl --num-students 5,10,15,20 --preferences Complete --seeds 1,2,3 --input-dir my_instances --match-dir my_matches
 ```

-Note that for each number of students, the different number of schools were decided based on ratios and total capacity.
-As they are different per students, they remain as a constant that needs to be changed in the file.
+Note: for each student count, the corresponding number of schools is chosen based on fixed ratios and total capacities.
+Since these mappings differ per student count, they are kept as constants within the file and must be edited directly if a different configuration is needed.

 ## LLM generation
-With the generated instances, we can test LLM generation with `generation_scp.py`.
-The choice of prompt instruction and other parameters can be changed through the config files, with our example in the file `config`.
-The different prompt template can accordingly be found under the folder `Prompt`.
+With the generated instances, LLM generation can be run via `generation_scp.py`.
+The prompt instruction and other generation parameters are set through a config file (see the example in `config.py`).
+The corresponding prompt templates are available under `Prompt`.
 The generation can be done by calling it as such:
 `python generation_scp.py --model model_name --config_file path_to_config`.

-For all instances, one file with the generated answer will be created.
-The file `extract_match.py` then need to be used in order to extract the matching under the rules provided (with flexibility on the expected structures).
-Both the input folder of where the files are and the output folder needs to be given as arguments:
+For all instances, one file with the generated answers will be created.
+The file `extract_match.py` is then used to extract the matching from each generated file, with tolerance for variation in output structure.
+Both the input folder (containing generated answers) and the output folder must be provided:
 `python extract_matching.py --input path_input --output path_output`

-Then, another file will compute the 4 metrics: feasibility, assignment stability, matching stability and (student) optimality.
-In order to compare with the actual solutions, it also needs in arguments to have the initial corresponding DA match for instances, explained in Instances - Dataset section.
+Next, `compute_metrics.py` computes the four evaluation metrics: feasibility, assignment stability, matching stability and (student) optimality.
+It is compared with the actual DA solutions:

 ```python
 python compute_metrics.py \